calizarr/PyPipeline/README.md

 ## Requirements: ##

 -------------------------------------------------------------------------------
 - Python 3.4 or greater (preferably: Python 3.4)

+- Python 3.4 or greater (preferably: Python 3.4)
     * A local compile or virtual environment of Python 3.4 would be ideal.
     * https://www.python.org/download/releases/3.4.0/
   - Perl 5.10 and dependencies for Variant Effect Predictor scripts.